jcouv/jcouv.github.io/_posts/2019-05-14-nullability-analysis.md

 For instance, each parameter and local in a method gets a slot, which holds either a `NotNull` or `MaybeNull` state.
 Consider a parameter `string? p1`: we give it a slot/index and we'll initialize its state to maybe-null (ie. `State[slot] = MaybeNull`, because its declared type is `Annotated`), then when we visit `p1 = "";` we can just override that state, and when we visit `p1.ToString()` we consult that state to decide whether to warn for possible null dereference.

-`NullableWalker` not only tracks variables, it also tracks fields within structs, so it also assigns slots for those.
+`NullableWalker` not only tracks variables, it also tracks fields, so it assigns slots for those too.
 That way, it can warn on `localStruct.field1.ToString()`, but not `localStruct.field2.ToString()` independently.
-Slots are related to each other, so that when assigning `local2 = local1;` we can not only copy the slot for `local1`to set the state of `local2`, but we can copy the nested slots thereby transfering all of our knowledge of `local1` to `local2`.
+Such nested slots are known to have a containing slot.
+With that information, we can look at an assignment like `local2 = local1;` and we can not only copy the slot for `local1` to set the state of `local2`, but we can copy the nested slots thereby transfering all of our knowledge of `local1` to `local2`.

 The state is generally just a simple array, but it can also be two arrays in some cases.
 That's called "conditional state".
 It is used for analyzing expressions like `x == null`.
 We keep track of the states "if the expression were true" and "if the expression were false" separately.
 Slots are still used to index into those arrays as normal.

 Another operation that is common is that of cloning states.
 When analyzing `if (b) ... else ...`, we clone the state so that we can analyze each branch separately.
-The states at the end of the branches are then merged when the branches rejoin (`Meet` takes the worst case values).
+We can merge those states when the branches rejoin (`Meet` takes the worst case values), which gives us the state following the `if` statement.

-In code that isn't reachable, as in `if (false) { ... unreachable ...}`, every value you read is `NotNull` regardless of tracked state.
+In code that isn't reachable, as in `if (false) { ... unreachable ...}`, every value you read is `NotNull` regardless of tracked state to minimize warnings.

 ## Simple example